mozilla/addon-sdk/Devtools SDK Director.md

   icon: "./img/webstore-icon.png",
   url: "./panel.html",
   // NOTE: this panel supports local and remote tabs and apps
-  // and does not support addons at all
+  // and does not support add-ons at all
   supportedTarget: {
     local: true,
     remote: true,